nehaljwani/team.exiv2.org/book/IMaEA.md

 TiffVisitor is the "beating heart" of Exiv2.
 It is both ingeneous and very difficult to understand.
 Although I've worked on the Exiv2 code for more than 12 years, it is only in the process of writing this book that I have come to an (_incomplete)_ understanding of its design.

-TiffVisito is actually a state machine with a stack.
+TiffVisitor is actually a state machine with a stack.
 The code pushes an initial object on the stack and procedes to process the element on top of stack until empty.
 Some tags, such as a makernote push objects on the stack.
 Reaching the end of an object, pops the stack.
 There is a "go" flag to enable the visitor to abort.
 The TiffReader creates a vector of objects which are post-processed to create the metadata.

 #### The IfdId enumerator

 This is a collection of more than 100 values which are used to track the groups in the MetaData.
 For example ifdIdNotSet is an initial defined state (with no metadata), ifd0Id represents IFD0, exifId the Exif IFD and so on.
-There are over one hundred groups (as explained in the man page) to deal with every maker and there binary encoded metadata.
+There are over one hundred groups (as explained in the man page) to deal with every maker and their binary encoded metadata.

 #### Function Selectors